jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd.md

 Due to the lack of B-frame support, the encoding quality of the AMD H.264 hardware encoder has been unsatisfactory.
 Although RX 6000/VCN3.0 brings back the B-frame support, the quality improvement is not great.

 The AMD HEVC encoder is far better than the AMD H.264 encoder, and the new AMD AV1 encoding support on RX 7000/VCN4.0 seems to be the savior of AMD encoding quality.
-Nonetheless they are currently no match for Intel QSV and NVIDIA NVENC.
+Nonetheless, they are currently no match for Intel QSV and NVIDIA NVENC.
 VCN4.0 additionally improved the encoding speed drastically.

 Encoding speed and quality: